 Sometimes we wonder how to pray - whether our praying method is right or wrong?
-The good news is - there is no right or wrong way on how to pray.
+The good news is - there is no right or wrong way.

 A tip from Candy: